shakacode/react-validation-layer/README.md

 type Data = { [attr: string]: any };
 ```

-Object with form data.
-Layer doesn't care about where and how you manage the data.
-You can use vanilla React, or Redux, or whatever to store the state.
-Just pack the data for the form fields into single object and pass it to validation layer.
+Object with the form data.
+Layer doesn't care about how you manage the state.
+You can use vanilla React, or Redux, or whatever as a state container.
+Just pack the data for the form  into single object and pass it to validation layer.
 Object can be flat or nested (see next section). [`immutable`](https://github.com/facebook/immutable-js) structures are supported (no need to call `toJS()`).

 ### `props.fields`